osrf/gazebo_tutorials/model_contrib/tutorial.md

 but you should give the directory an informative name about the model.

 That directory must include the file **model.config** and at least one `.sdf` file.
-It may include other files as well (plugins, makefiles, README's, etc.)
+It may include other files as well (meshes, textures, templates, etc.)

 Also make sure you add the model directory to the [CMakeLists.txt](https://bitbucket.org/osrf/gazebo_models/src/default/CMakeLists.txt?at=default&fileviewer=file-view-default) file.

-Finally, make sure that you have permission to distribute all the files included in the model, and they're not copywrited material.

 # Contents of **model.config**: